 Pickup Selector Switches

 In, Stratocaster type of guitars, we have three pickups and a 5-way selector switch.
-We can select any one of the pickup or a combination of pickups.
+We can select any one of the pickups or a combination of pickups.

 Guitar Amplifier

-In this section we will briefly introduce you to guitar amplifier, distortion and feedback and important parts of the amp.
+In this section, we will briefly introduce you to the guitar amplifier, distortion, feedback, and important parts of the amp.
 We will discuss them in full-length in a separate article.

 Distortion